CaseSolvedUK/munin-stress-ng/README.md

 On load testing a web server running in a cloud VPS on shared hardware, I noticed huge variation in latency but couldn't find any real cause, so wrote this to check the VPS throughput.

 The idea is:
- - Run stress-ng to exercise the cpu, memory and disk to 100% for 1 second each.
+ - Run stress-ng to exercise the cpu, memory and disk to 100% for a short period.
 Output sequential measurements to a log over an extended period of time
  - Every munin collection period, calculate the minimum, average, maximum and standard deviation of the measurements, display on a graph, and delete the log

+Developed and tested on Ubuntu 18.04 only

 ## Dependencies
  - munin